 Once home Ben received speech, occupational, physical, feeding, and vision therapy services for several years.
 We enrolled him in programs for adaptive PE & swimming and a therapeutic horseback riding program.
 He received follow up care from his pulmonologist, retinal specialist, ophthalmologist, a CP clinic for assessment, and his pediatric surgeon (for another surgery before he turned one.)
 His NICU discharge doctor continued as his primary care doctor for a few years before discharging him to our pediatrician.

-Update January 2016: Ben is now 11 years old!
+Update January 2016, shared with his permission: Ben is now 11 years old!
 His gross & fine motor skills are age appropriate, speech & hearing are normal, social & self help skills are appropriate.
 Lungs are totally fine, he gets maybe one cold every other year.
 He does the swim & PE program with all his siblings.
-He has no cognitive or learning issues.
+He has no cognitive or learning issues, he is diagnosed as having ADHD.
 He’s a voracious reader and his math skills are at level, he writes poems and stories, he draws pictures and sings all the time, he’s affectionate and funny.
+He’s amazing.

 His eyes are a challenge.
 Because of this we’re getting some services to help with skills made more complicated by the vision changes, like cooking or crossing the street.
 We’ve been encouraged to help Ben see a variety of things as his eyesight declines.
 To help with that he’s created a wish list of places to go and things to do!